Rick Campbell: BC Lions

 On December 2, 2019, Campbell was announced as the head coach for the BC Lions.
 After the 2020 CFL season was cancelled due to the COVID-19 pandemic, general manager Ed Hervey, who had hired Campbell, resigned from his position and Campbell was named co-general manager of the Lions with Neil McEvoy.
 Campbell took over a team that finished 5–13 in 2019 and led them to a 5–9 record in a shortened 2021 season.
 After naming Nathan Rourke as his starting quarterback in 2022, the young pivot had an incredible start to the season, being named the CFL's Most Outstanding Canadian and the Lions finished 12–6 with a home playoff game.
 With Vernon Adams as the team's starting quarterback, Campbell led the team to another 12–6 finish in 2023, but were defeated in the West Final by the Winnipeg Blue Bombers for the second straight year.
 In 2024, the Lions began the season 5–1, but stumbled to end the season and finished 9–9 and a third place finish and quick playoff exit in a year where the Lions were hosting the 111th Grey Cup.
 Consequently, Campbell was relieved of coaching duties on November 20, 2024.

 Ottawa Redblacks (second stint)

 On January 9, 2025, it was announced that Campbell had been hired by the Ottawa Redblacks as the team's special teams coordinator.
+He served in that capacity for one season, but was not retained for 2026 following the hire of Ryan Dinwiddie as head coach.

+Edmonton Elks

+On April 1, 2026, the Edmonton Elks announced that Campbell had joined the team as a coaching analyst.